back1ply/Excel-Power-Pivot-MCP/Excel Files/Readme.md

-Excels file to test the mcp
+Excels files to test the mcp